glytoucan/batch/README.md

 batch processing for the glytoucan project.
 This utilizes the [spring batch framework](http://projects.spring.io/spring-batch/) for ETL processing of RDF.

 # Background
 Recommended to at least read through the spring batch quick start tutorial.
 A concept called SparqlBeans are also used which are simply classes that store a sparql string, with other utilities provided as a layer between the application logic and the RDF triplestore.
 By recording (or "objectifying") the SPARQL it is easier to see other examples of related RDF classes and possibly re-use/inherit for other means.
-The SPARQLs used in this package are specific for the glytoucan project.
+The SPARQLs used in this package are specific for the [glytoucan](http://glytoucan.org) project.

+The separation of sparql from object mapping methods is to prevent issues that may arise from the third-party mapping methods.
+This provides flexibility and freedom to use specialized sparql even though it is a standardized language.
+The framework should not cause roadblocks between what the application developer needs versus the data store.
+It should also make full use of sparql standardization by having the ability to completely change the underlying RDF data store vendor.

 # What is it?
 The SparqlItemReader and SparqlItemWriter are prepared to provide reading and writing to a triplestore using the sparql language.